dduan/duan.ca/projects.md

     <a href="https://github.com/dduan/needless">needless</a>
 </h2>
 <a href="https://swift.org/documentation/api-design-guidelines/#omit-needless-words">
-omit needless words</a> is an API design guideline from swift.org.
+Omit needless words</a> is an API design guideline from swift.org.
 This tool
 <a href="http://duan.ca/2016/10/22/how-to-omit-needless-words/">helps</a>
 finding needless words in Swift functions.
 </section>